 Compliance with Measure

-CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this Measure through their national instrument, which will then be formally reviewed by the Technical and Compliance Committee as part of the compliance monitoring review process.
+CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation and enforcement of this Measure through their relevant national legislation.

+Where appropriate and applicable, CCMs are encouraged to adopt and adequately enforce minimum standards regulating crew labour conditions.

 This measure will take effect on 1 January, 2025.